clementeaf/crypto-dashboard/README.md

 ## Usage

+- Log in using the default credentials: username `admin`, password `admin`
 - Use the search box to filter cryptocurrencies
 - Toggle between light/dark theme with the intuitive theme switcher
 - Click "Refresh" to update data manually or enable "Auto" for automatic updates
 - Drag and drop cards to reorder them according to your preference
 - View detailed price information, market cap, and 24h volume for each cryptocurrency
+- Log out using the "Salir" button in the dashboard header

 ## Documentation